Letter grades are awarded in courses on a four-point scale as follows:

 To remain in good standing a student must maintain at least a 2.00 (C) cumulative average, maintain at least a 2.00 (C) average in courses in their major, and maintain normal progress toward the degree.
 Normal progress requires that a student fall no more than two credits behind his or her class standing.
 Class standing is defined as follows:

 Failure to meet any of these criteria could result in a range of institutional actions, from placing the student on academic probation through suspension for one year or academic dismissal.
 A student on academic probation who fails to regain normal good standing after one semester may be subject to suspension or dismissal by the Committee on Academic Standing.
 If a student demonstrates exceptionally poor academic performance, the college may suspend that student immediately, rather than first placing the student on academic probation.
-First-time probationary students are considered in conditional good standing and remain eligible for financial aid.
-(For students receiving federal financial aid, please refer to the Student Aid section for more specific information on the relationship between good academic standing and the aid award.)

 In their first year, students may be evaluated in each course at the mid-semester point; any first-year student whose work is unsatisfactory (below C level) at that time may receive a course warning, which obliges the student to meet with his or her instructor immediately.
 Warnings are not a part of a student’s permanent record, but provide an opportunity for students to remedy academic deficiencies at a point when positive results are still possible.
 The same may apply to upper class students.
 A student whose work is sufficiently poor as to make passing the course improbable may be prohibited by the instructor from completing the final examination and failed in the course before the end of the semester.